getify/You-Dont-Know-JS/types & grammar/ch4.md

 Up to this point, there's been almost no observable outcome difference between *explicit* and *implicit* coercion -- only the readability of code has been at stake.

 But ES6 Symbols introduce a gotcha into the coercion system that we need to discuss briefly.
-For reasons that go well beyond the scope of what we'll discuss in this chapter, *explicit* coercion of a `symbol` to a `string` is allowed, but *implicit* coercion of the same is disallowed and throws an error.
+For reasons that go well beyond the scope of what we'll discuss in this book, *explicit* coercion of a `symbol` to a `string` is allowed, but *implicit* coercion of the same is disallowed and throws an error.

 Consider: